Sleight-of-Hand

 steventaputoro says...

-Marvey’s head movements and body language play a crucial role in misdirection, enhancing the deception in his high-energy sleight of hand routine.
+Marvey’s head movements and body language play a crucial role in misdirection, enhancing the deception.
+The old-school vibe and choice of music contribute to the charm, making the routine feel both classic and fresh.

 Performance videos